 Think of trade shows as an investment opportunity: you need credentials and your space — that has its cost, — but in return, you get the opportunity to improve your branding, connect to more people and make yourself known in the industry.

 The original post at AIN.ua is available here.

-WePlay!
-Esports Business Developer Valentyn Shevchenko talks about the advantages of trade events for a company and uses Gamescom 2019 as an example.
+WePlay Esports Business Development Lead Valentyn Shevchenko talks about the benefits of trade events for a company and uses Gamescom 2019 as an example.

 Gamescom 2019 is a game and interactive entertainment fair which took place in Cologne, Germany, between August 20 and August 24.
-Mr. Shevchenko explains why companies should attend trade events and how to get the most benefit from it.
+Shevchenko explains why companies should attend trade events and how to get the most out of them.

 Trade events help to build a reputation for your company

 I used to work in the television industry and regularly attended MIPTV — a trade show which takes place in Cannes, France.
 The industry participants have been traveling there to meet with each other and learn something new for many years now.
-Quite seldom someone would go to the event with a purpose of closing a deal or doing another specific task.
+Quite seldom would someone go to the event with the express purpose of closing a deal or accomplishing another specific task.